AnanyaKastiya/SUPPLY_CHAIN_ANALYSIS/README.md

-# 📦 Supply Chain Analysis
+# 📦 Supply Chain Analysis| Dellivery Risk and Predictive Modelling

 An end-to-end data analytics project that explores supply chain performance using Python and Machine Learning to uncover business insights and support data-driven decision-making.